Building LLM Applications with LangChain: Go, Python, and AWS

 ctx := context.Background()

-// Create Bedrock LLM with Claude Haiku
+// Create Bedrock LLM with Claude Haiku.

 opts := []bedrock.Option{